About The Association

 Governance and Dues

-UWFA is governed between Annual General Meetings by a Council, members of which normally serve for two year terms (the Contract Faculty Representative serves a one year term).
-Members may run for re-election and all members are eligible to serve.
+UWFA is governed between Annual General Meetings by a Council, members of which normally serve for two year terms (the Contract Faculty Representative and Term Appointment Representative serves a one year term).
+Members may run for re-election and Members of all bargaining units are eligible to serve.

 Our union dues constitute 1.2% of gross salary or a mil rate of 12.0, which is slightly above average for Canadian universities.
 More information on the Association’s financial situation is available at the request of the members in the Association office and is presented at the Annual General Meeting.